Optimization¶

 Ensure the eval_fn is a callable that takes the predicted output and the ground truth output.
 Ensure the kwargs are setup correctly.

-- configure_optimizers(*args, **kwargs) List[Optimizer] [source]#
+- configure_optimizers(*args, **text_optimizer_kwargs) List[Optimizer] [source]¶

 Note: When you use text optimizor, ensure you call configure_backward_engine_engine too.

-- configure_backward_engine(*args, **kwargs)[source]#
+- configure_backward_engine(*args, **kwargs)[source]¶

-- evaluate_samples(samples: Any, y_preds: List, metadata: Dict[str, Any] | None = None, num_workers: int = 2) EvaluationResult [source]#
+- evaluate_samples(samples: Any, y_preds: List, metadata: Dict[str, Any] | None = None, num_workers: int = 2, use_loss_eval_fn: bool = False) EvaluationResult [source]¶

+Evaluate predictions against the ground truth samples.
 Run evaluation on samples using parallel processing.
 Utilizes

 prepare_eval